alexpolt/alexpolt.github.io/src/undefined.md

   Undefined behaviour restricts the set of valid values (or valid actions), which in turn allows optimizations.
 But actually any condition in the code has that property.
 Removing redundant null pointer checks is one such example.
 That realization made me come up with some code samples to test the behaviour of compiler optimizers.
-I show the resulting assembly code for Clang and GCC only because not enough space.

   1\.
 And the first primitive sample I put up is below.
 It doesn't have any undefined behaviour obviously but the result is still quite surprising.
 Clang, what's up?